 Each year, the policyholder will receive an annual report from NN Insurance Belgium SA/nv showing the value of their policy as of 31 December of the previous year.

-- Feel free to contact ING Complaint Management by e-mail via email@example.com or by post to Cour Saint-Michel/Sint-Michielswarande 60, 1040 Brussels.
+- Feel free to contact ING Complaint Management by e-mail via email@example.com or by post to Cours Saint-Michel/Sint-Michielswarande 60, 1040 Brussels.

 - Already been in touch with ING?
 Contact the Financial Disputes Ombudsman, North Gate II, Avenue Roi Albert II/Koning Albert II-laan 8, 1000 Brussels (www.ombudsfin.be) or the Insurance Ombudsman, Square de Meeûsplein 35, 1000 Brussels (www.ombudsman.as).

-NN Insurance Belgium (formerly ING Life Belgium) is an insurance company within the NN Group, with a strong history in Belgium.
-The NN Group is an insurance and investment management company that is listed on the stock exchange and has strong European roots.
-Represented in 18 countries, and with a total of around 12,000 employees, the group provides services relating to pensions, insurance, investments and also banking services (only in the Netherlands) to over 15 million customers.
+NN Insurance Belgium (formerly ING Life Belgium nv) is an insurance company within the NN Group with a long tradition in Belgium.
+NN Group is an insurance company and manager of investments listed on the stock exchange with a strong European focus.
+The group, which is present in over 18 countries and employs a staff of 12,000, provides services in the field of pensions, insurance, investments and, in the case of the Netherlands, banking services for more than 15 million customers.